-When a major-scale disaster does happen, your personal emergency water storage could save your life.
+Having your own personal emergency water storage could save your life when a major-scale disaster happens.
 For those that are not prepared with water, it will be pure chaos.

 It is possible to survive weeks without food but only days without water.

 Your focus on water survival and emergency preparedness should begin

 with the following two steps:

 1. Learning how to store enough water for your needs.

 2. Knowing the different ways to purify water.

 It takes so little time to prepare ahead for the unexpected and unimaginable.